ptrtmv/DRL_agent_navigation/report.md

 The parameters used in the Deep Q-Learning algorithm are as follows:

 - **gamma**:
-    (RL discount factor for future rewards (see [Bellman's equation](https://en.wikipedia.org/wiki/Bellman_equation#A_dynamic_decision_problem))
+    RL [discount factor](https://en.wikipedia.org/wiki/Q-learning#Discount_factor) for future rewards
 - **learningRate**:
-    The learning rate for the gradient descent while training the (local) neural network; This parameter corresponds more or less to the parameter alpha in RL controlling the how much the most recent episodes contribute to the update of the Q-Table
+    The learning rate for the gradient descent while training the (local) neural network; This parameter corresponds more or less to the [learning rate](https://en.wikipedia.org/wiki/Q-learning#Learning_Rate) in RL controlling how much the most recent episodes contribute to the update of the Q-Table
 - **dropProb**:
     Drop probability for the drop-out regularization.
 - **dqnUpdatePace**: